 Transmissions of TCP are transmitted in a series and received in the same sequence.
 TCP reorders and delivers the application when data segments come in an improper order.
-When UDP reaches the recipient application, you can't preserve the message sequence.
+You can't preserve the message sequence when UDP reaches the recipient application.
 The order in which a message is received is entirely unpredictable.

-TCP is a heavy-weight connection that requires three socket connectivity packets and controls congestion and has dependability.
+TCP is a heavy-weight connection that requires three socket connectivity packets, controls congestion, and is dependable.
 UDP is an IP-designed lightweight transport layer.
 Tracking and sorting of messages are not available.